 We owners love it when our pets are in a more friendly mood.
 But, you may wonder if they are enjoying the petting and cuddles or merely tolerating it.
 Well, as long as the affection comes from people the cat loves and in a way that they like, cats enjoy getting attention.
 In fact, house cats need daily affection to stay happy and healthy.

 Petting, scratching, holding, and cuddling your cat will help build a healthy, loving bond between the two of you.
 It’s especially good to scratch and stroke kittens because the interaction is similar to how their mother would pet and groom them.
+If you notice your cat ducks when you pet him, consider adjusting your approach to ensure the experience remains enjoyable for both you and your feline companion.

 Adjusting Your Approach